 The first time I saw a house with fall lighting they had white lights that surrounded their fall leaves garland outlining their doorstep.
 It looked so beautiful and made the house look very sophisticated.

-This house has the same garland with lights as well as lights that go up the stairways, pumpkins that adorn and even the banner hanging out front, really make the scenery.
+This house has the same garland with lights as well as lights that go up the stairways, pumpkins that adorn, and even the banner hanging out front, which really make the scenery.

 Wreaths are a great way to invite other people in and give them a taste of who you are.
 Not one of my husband’s favorite things so I never put them on our door until 2013.
 This became a matter of “does it really matter to me that much” with him and the answer is no, it doesn’t.

 So my mother-in-law gave me my first fall wreath and a few months later one of my best friends bought me a large Christmas wreath that was blue and silver to match the decor on the inside of our house.
 I absolutely loved them.

 My next wreath project is going to be one for Mardi Gras season, with beads in the colors that represent the 3 wise men and a mask.